home-assistant/home-assistant.io/source/_integrations/axis.markdown

 ### Stream profile

-A Stream profile makes up settings such as resolution, frame rate and compression and is configured on device.
+A Stream profile makes up settings such as resolution, frame rate and compression and is configured on the device.
 If this setting is disabled (default) it will use camera default stream settings.

 ### Video source

-A Video source (view area) defines a subsection of the cameras sensor typically a more focused area of interest.
-Additional view areas can be configured on device.
+A Video source (view area) defines a subsection of the camera's sensor typically a more focused area of interest.
+Additional view areas can be configured on the device.
-If this setting is disabled (default) it will use camera default source.
+If this setting is disabled (default) it will use the camera default source.

 ## Light